kamperh/teaching_portfolio/growth.md

 At the beginning of 2022 I had to develop the new NLP817 course.
 This was also the first time that I would teach "post-COVID", with a return to face-to-face lectures.
 Building on both pre- and post-COVID teaching experiences, I wanted to figure out an in-class-room teaching strategy that I could use going forward in the longer term.
 What I did was to go way back: I wrote out how each of my favourite lecturers in under- and postgraduate courses taught.
 There were ten lecturers.
 Only one made exclusive use of slides.
 Two made exclusive use of the blackboard.
 The remaining seven all used a hybrid approach, with one variant that I particularly liked: using partially completed notes and then filling them out during the lecture.
 This is exactly what I did during COVID, but I didn't realize that I could do the same in in-person lectures (until doing this analysis).
 The value is that you can populate notes sparsely so that you don't have to write out everything (saving time in class) but then you still require students to fill in blanked-out portions (making the notes their own).
 This was the model I settled on for NLP817, and you can have a look at an example of an in-person recording [here](https://youtu.be/BSSoEtv5jvQ?t=510).
 I still think I am relying too much on the notes and can blank out even more content, but I think this is a good start, and plan to use this method going forward.

+As [evidence]({{site.url}}/evidence/) of my growth since joining Stellenbosch, I include feedback and testimonials from students, peer evaluations from colleagues, and a Certificate of Recognition for teaching.

 ### ML4Ed: Machine learning for education

 My own research is in the area of machine learning.
-One area where I aim to grow further is how to apply machine learning in education.
+One area where I aim to grow further is how to apply machine learning in education, which I believe is one direct way to do impactful research (Stellenbosch University, 2019).
 I describe two recent efforts.

 #### E-learning for improving human arithmetic